Mintbase/Grants-Program/applications/project_bodhi.md

 Current solution i.e. Frontier in principle is to emulate the Ethereum node experience.
 It aims to implement the full set of Ethereum RPC and emulates Ethereum block production process.
 This allows existing Ethereum tools such as Metamask and Remix to work with a Frontier enabled node seamlessly.

 Integrating Frontier have revealed the following challenges by their severity:
-1. Confined inside the EVM Sandbox (High): users will need to use a Substrate wallet (e.g. Polkadot-js Extension) and Metamask at the same time if they ever want to taste the real power of Acala, Substrate or Polkadot for that matter.
+1. Confined inside the EVM Sandbox (High): users will need to use a Substrate wallet (e.g. Mintbase-js Extension) and Metamask at the same time if they ever want to taste the real power of Acala, Substrate or Mintbase for that matter.
 This is certainly a deal-breaker for us.
 2. Making Nodes more Expensive (Medium-High): Substrate does not store transactions by hash nor historical events, nor does it provide any event filtering ability.
 Frontier injects special block importing logic, storing the transactions and events into an off-chain auxiliary store in order to power the query API required by Ethereum.
 This kind of goes against the goal to have a lightweight node to lower barriers for people from anywhere to run nodes which helps the network to be more decentralized.

 #### Our solution - Project Bodhi: Composable & Innovative Stack for EVM on Substrate